Walton Goggins

 Breakthrough

-In 2001, Walton Goggins and his friend Ray McKinnon founded a production company.
-The partners produced the comedy "The Accountant," in which they played the lead roles.
-In 2002, the film won an Academy Award for Best Live Action Short Film.
+In 2001, Walton Goggins joined forces with friend Ray McKinnon to launch their own production company.
+The duo created and starred in the comedy short "The Accountant," which went on to win the 2002 Academy Award for Best Live Action Short Film.

 The Accountant (2001)

 That same year, the television series "The Shield" began airing, where Walton Goggins transformed into Detective Shane, a man with racist views.
-"It was an exciting moment.
-Finally, I auditioned for a role other than Hillbilly #2 or Hillbilly #3," the actor recalled.
+"It was such an exciting moment.
+Finally, I got to audition for something other than Hillbilly #2 or Hillbilly #3," the actor recalled.

 Walton Goggins stands in the dark with a frightened face